-As I said earlier, one of my favourite things to in AoE was to start a massive skirmish map and build up a huge civilisation before even attempting to find the other civilisations on the map.
+As I said earlier, one of my favourite things to in AoE was to start a massive skirmish map and build up a huge civilization before even attempting to find the other civilization’s on the map.

 I’d often even set up battles which didn’t make any sense (from a geographical point of view, anyway).
 Such as a three way battle between the Greeks, Babylonians and the Yamato

-The average time for building a civilisation from the Stone Age to the Iron age was around two hours, and it was two hours really well spent
+The average time for building a civilization from the Stone Age to the Iron age was around two hours, and it was two hours really well spent

 in my opinion, anyway